-If two employees become married, enter a domestic partnership, or become otherwise directly related, causing actual or potential problems such as those described above, only one of the employees will be retained with HCAOG, unless reasonable accommodation can be made to eliminate the actual or potential problems.
-From the time that the issue arises, the employees will have 30 days to decide which relative will stay with HCAOG.
-If subject employees do not decide within the time allowed, the Executive Director or authorized designee will make the decision, taking the employment history and job performance of both employees into account.
+If two employees become married, enter a domestic partnership, or become otherwise directly related, causing actual or potential problems such as those described above, only one of the employees will be retained with HCAOG, unless reasonable accommodations can be made to eliminate the actual or potential problems.
+From the time that the issue arises, Tthe employees will have 30 days to decide which relative will stay with HCAOG.
+If this decision is not made subject employees do not decide within the time allowed, the Executive Director or authorized designee will make the decision, taking the employment history and job performance of both employees into account.